Bay Area Region

 (Pacific Region Parent Representative)

 My passion for serving the twice exceptional community and gifted students began with my two very different children who became my first students and mentors.
 I am a SENG Model Parent Group Facilitator and an active member in both our region’s Tri-County GATE Council and the Association of Educational Therapists.
-My Masters of Education and three teaching certificates were earned at UCLA and my post-masters certificate in Gifted and Talented Education is from UCSB.
-As an Educational Therapist/Professional in private practice.
+I have a Masters of Education, three teaching certificates, a post-masters certificate in Gifted and Talented Education, and I am an Educational Therapist/Professional in private practice.
 Using nuanced approaches to the interconnectedness of gifted, dyslexic and intentionality (AD/HD), I integrate my understanding of social-emotional skills while assisting learners and their families to embrace and grow their complex learning profiles.
 I am committed to serving our gifted community through workshop experiences, SENG Model groups, and informative sessions; collaborating with schools and in informal settings.

 (Pacific Region Educational Representative)

 Dr. Joanna Lauer has served in many capacities in gifted education since the beginning of her career.
 She has consulted for several school districts across Orange County, the Inland Empire, Los Angeles, and Ventura Counties.
 She has taught courses for the University of Southern California, taught grades 3-6, served as a GATE pullout program instructor, and currently is an Instructional Specialist for the Goleta Union School District.
 As an Instructional Specialist, Joanna facilitates and oversees full implementation of a 3rd-6th grade district-wide professional development series.
 She coordinates services for identified gifted students and has led the district through a three-year revision of how they address needs of students with unique and high ability.
 Joanna’s area of specialization, under years of mentorship of Dr. Sandra Kaplan, has been in depth and complexity, universal themes, and independent study.

 (Palomar Region Educator Representative)